bitnami/bitnami-docker-pgpool/README.md

 - `PGPOOL_USER_CONF_FILE`: Configuration file to be added to the generated config file.
 This allow to override configuration set by the initializacion process.
 No defaults.
 - `PGPOOL_POSTGRES_CUSTOM_USERS`: List of comma or semicolon separeted list of postgres usernames.
 This will create entries in `pgpool_passwd`.
 No defaults.
 - `PGPOOL_POSTGRES_CUSTOM_PASSWORDS`: List of comma or semicolon separated list for postgresql user passwords.
 These are the corresponding passwords for the users in `PGPOOL_POSTGRES_CUSTOM_USERS`.
 No defaults.
+- `PGPOOL_ENABLE_SHARED_RELCACHE`: By setting to on, relation cache is shared among Pgpool-II child processes using the in memory query cache.
+Defaults to `on`.
+Cache invalidation is not happen even if the system catalog is modified.
+So it is strongly recommend to set time out base cache invalidation by using `PGPOOL_RELCACHE_EXPIRE`.
+- `PGPOOL_RELCACHE_EXPIRE`: Specifies the relation cache expiration time in seconds.
+Defaults to `0`, which means the cache never expires.
+- `PGPOOL_RELCACHE_SIZE`: Specifies the number of relcache entries.
+Defaults to `256`.
+- `PGPOOL_RELCACHE_QUERY_TARGET`: The target node to send queries to create relation cache entries ('master', 'load_balance_node').
+Defaults to `master`.
+- `PGPOOL_CHECK_TEMP_TABLE`: Setting to catalog or trace, enables the temporary table check in the SELECT statements ('catalog', 'trace', 'none').
+Defaults to `catalog`.
+- `PGPOOL_CHECK_UNLOGGED_TABLE`: Setting to on, enables the unlogged table check in the SELECT statements.
+Defaults to `on`.

 PostgreSQL with Replication Manager: